Do Thai Massage techniques heal conditions?

 So why would they approach a Thai Massage therapist?

-The answer is that they did not approach just a Thai Massage therapist, but someone who uses Thai Massage and a number of other healing arts methods and skills to help people.
+The answer is that they did not just approach someone who knows some Thai Massage techniques, but someone who puts his heart and soul along with many skills and healing arts methods into helping people.

 Why do people heal?

 They don’t just heal because of some fancy tricked-out massage techniques.
 While those can certainly help, they won’t do it all by themselves.
 Here are some other and much more important reasons:

 People have to have a reason to heal.
-What do I mean with this?
-There has to be something in their life they can look forward to, something that inspires them to keep going.
+There has to be something in their life which they can look forward to, something that inspires them to keep going.

 This might be a project, a passion, a goal, their family, or a contribution they want to make to the world.